A little about HTTP 503 error code

 The 503 error can also appear due to these reasons:

 • DoS attack.
-The DoS stands for Denial of Service and that can be due to malicious attack on your server.
+The DoS stands for Denial of Service and that can be due to a malicious attack on your server.
 In that case, you should contact the hosting company and discuss the issue.

 • Bandwidth issue.
 If your website is using heavy images or you have hosted videos then bandwidth limit or shortage can also be an issue.
 Check the bandwidth usage in your control panel and compare it with the available bandwidth with your hosting deal.